 Background

 Shifting precipitation patterns and increases in average global temperatures due to climate change are likely to impact agricultural systems around the world.
 Tropical montane regions such as the Andean Highlands will be especially affected (Jamieson et al., 2002).
-Vuille et al. (2000) demonstrated a distinct warming trend throughout the Andes from 1979 onwards, as much as 0.32-0.34 °C per decade, and it is predicted that these warming trends will continue into the future (Thibeault et al., 2010).

-Changes in temperature and precipitation have altered growing patterns (Daccache et al., 2011) and increased the presence of insect damage (David Ellis, CIP, personal communication, September 22, 2015).
-Subsequent research has shown that from 1982 to 2012, potato cultivation in the Andes ascended 150 m higher in elevation (Shaw & Kristjanson, 2013).
+Vuille et al. (2000) demonstrated a distinct warming trend throughout the Andes from 1979 onwards, as much as 0.32-0.34 °C per decade, and it is predicted that these warming trends will continue into the future (Thibeault et al., 2010).These changes in temperature and precipitation have altered growing patterns (Daccache et al., 2011) and increased the presence of insect damage (David Ellis, CIP, personal communication, September 22, 2015).
+Subsequently, research has shown that from 1982 to 2012, potato cultivation in the Andes ascended 150 m higher in elevation (Shaw & Kristjanson, 2013).
 These changes threaten the continued use of traditional farming practices and indigenous crop varieties.

 Potatoes are a relatively hardy crop, but they are increasingly being affected by changes in climate.
-In Perú, where potatoes originated and were first cultivated by humans, they are becoming increasingly difficult to grow.
-As average temperatures increase, pest and disease survivorship also increases, which is forcing farmers into higher elevations.
-The only suitable cropland remaining is wedged between the warm, pest-ridden lower elevations, and the barren, frost-prone higher elevations.
-It is becoming increasingly difficult to find land warm enough to grow potatoes, but cool enough to not harbor devastating pest and disease populations.
+In Perú, where potatoes originated and were first cultivated by humans, they are now becoming increasingly difficult to grow.
+As average temperatures increase, suitable habitat for pests and diseases also increases, which is forcing farmers into higher elevations.
+However, the only suitable cropland remaining is wedged between the warm, pest-ridden lower elevations, and the barren, frost-prone higher elevations and as a result, it is becoming increasingly difficult to find land warm enough to grow potatoes but cool enough to not harbor devastating pest and disease populations.

 Generally, locations suitable for potato cultivation are determined by biotic and abiotic factors as well as economic and social conditions.
 With respect to climate, potato production must occur during a time period that is both “heat free” and “frost free,” (Haverkort et al. 2013).
 Risk of frost increases below 3°C, and tuber production decreases at mean temperatures above 22°C (Hijmans et al, 2000).
 In addition to regulating plant growth, temperature also affects insect growth and development (Jamieson et al., 2002).
 Warming temperatures may also increase vulnerability of plants to insect damage, especially if water availability is reduced (Jamieson et al., 2002).